Sexism in Bollywood: Pay gap

-Numerous Bollywood actresses have spoken out about the significant pay disparity in the industry.
-For instance, Lara Dutta has highlighted that actresses are often paid only one-tenth of what male actors earn.
-Similarly, Kriti Sanon has expressed her frustration over the significant pay gap, noting that some male actors earn ten times more than their female co-stars, even when their recent performances do not justify such differences.
+Numerous Bollywood actresses have spoken out about the significant pay disparity in the industry, as male actor get paid more than female actors by a big margin.
+Lara Dutta and Sonam Kapoor said that actresses are often paid only one-tenth of what male actors earn.
+Kriti Sanon also noted the significant pay gap, in which some male actors earn ten times more than their female co-stars.
+Others which have voiced their concerns on the pay disparity also include Madhuri Dixit, Bhumi Pednekar, Deepika Padukone, Priyanka Chopra, Saif Ali Khan and Kunal Kemmu.